-* Rates are per 100,000 population.
+* Updates for this data series are no longer available from the FBI; please visit the "Percent Change in the Rape Rate (Revised Definition) (Two Year Range) (City)" data series for up-to-date data.
+Rates are per 100,000 population.
 Data reflects the legacy definition of rape used up to 2013.
 Starting in 2013, the number of cities for this data series decreases each year due to cities adopting the revised definition of rape.
 See the source tab for additional details.

 Permanent Link: http://data.sagepub.com/sagestats/6342

 General Notes: The FBI definition of rape expanded in 2013, but not all jurisdictions adopted the new definition as of 2013.
 Starting with 2015 data, this data series only includes rapes classified under the legacy definition of rape.
 For cities that only use the 2013 definition of rape, visit Percent Change in the Rape Rate (Two Year Range) (City).
 The legacy definition of rape is: Forcible rape is the carnal knowledge of a female forcibly and against her will.
 Assaults or attempts to commit rape by force or threat of force are included.
 However, statutory rape without force and other sex offenses are excluded.
 The 2013 revised definition is: Rape is penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
 Attempts or assaults to commit rape are also included; however, statutory rape and incest are excluded.
 This revised definition includes both male and female victims and drops "forcible" from the title.
 For rapes classified under the revised definition, please visit our "Percent Change in the Rape Rate (Revised Definition) (Two Year Range)" data series.